andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 ```
 Then you'll see later the following logic:
 If the dialogs are popped off the stack and the dictionary key/value pair exists "didTypeName"/"name" --> Start the NameWaterfallDialog.
-If the dialogs are popped off the stack or didn't exist in the first place and the dictionary key/value pair is not there --> Start the RootWaterfallDialog
-Else continue whatever dialog is happening.
+If the dialogs are popped off the stack or didn't exist in the first place and the dictionary key/value pair is not there --> Start the RootWaterfallDialog else continue whatever dialog is happening.

 Exercise:
 * Notice how the dialogs are canceled (dialogContext.CancelAllDialogsAsync).
 There are two other options commented out below it.